 Group psychotherapy is a laboratory, a microcosm of the outside world, where we study ourselves interacting with others.
 The work, when we gather as a group, is horizontal rather than vertical.
 The focus turns to one another, so we may learn more about ourselves.

-I am currently running one on-going group at A Quiet Room, on Monday nights from 7 - 8:30 pm.
+I am currently running one on-going group at A Quiet Room, on Monday nights from 7 - 8:30 pm at my office in TriBeCa.
 I have run multiple groups in the past, and it is possible another group will form over time.

 Group psychotherapy complements individual therapy, expanding the interaction with the therapist out into a roomful of strangers.
 In coming to know and understand these strangers and your means of relating to them, you gain awareness of your place in the larger world.